Book 1

 Vector Clock

-We keep a Vector Clock D([Si, Vi]) for each data item in the database and by comparing it we can identify if there is a conflict, where Si is the server writing data item D and updating its version Vi.
+We keep a Vector Clock D([Si, Vi]) for each data item in the database and by comparing two clocks we can identify if a data item’s versions precedes, succeeds or in conflict, where Si is the server writing data item D and updating its version to Vi (always increases with every write).

 Vector Clock = D([Si, Vi])

-Scenarios: first compare server and then version for both; versions should be less or more across all servers of a clock, not mixed
+Comparing Clocks: first compare server and then version for both; corresponding servers should be same; versions should be increasing, or decreasing, or constant across all corresponding servers for both versions of the clock to eastablish a chronology, never mixed

 D([Sx, 1]) -- parent